 If anyone makes it to Icehotel 365 before I can, I’d love your feedback.
 Or, who knows, maybe we’ll see each other there!

 * The Ice Bar at the Le Méridien Chambers hotel in Minneapolis is closed this winter.
-There’s no news on whether it will reopen for winter 2017-2018.
+There’s no news on whether it will reopen next winter.

 Update on January 16, 2017: